 Diabetes Mellitus, a name you would hate to see in your health reports.
 It is a global epidemic in this millennium.
 It has been reported that the highest increase in Diabetes Mellitus prevalence is amongst low and middle-income countries, predominantly within the 40-59 years age group, although a tendency is seen for onset at a younger age.
 Estimates of 347 million people have Diabetes Mellitus!
-Diabetes Mellitus is an emerging health-care challenge for India.
+Diabetes Mellitus is an emerging healthcare challenge for India.
 India had 62 million diabetic subjects within the year 2013, which is quite 7.1% of India’s adult population.
 An estimate shows that almost 1 million Indians die due to DM per annum.

 Do you know what makes this disease one of the most feared?
-Diabetes was once regarded as a single disease entity, but is now seen as a group of diseases, characterized by a state of chronic hyperglycaemia, resulting from diversity.
+Diabetes was once regarded as a single disease entity but is now seen as a group of diseases, characterized by a state of chronic hyperglycaemia, resulting from diversity.
 The underlying cause of Diabetes is the decreased production or the reduced action of insulin, a hormone that controls glucose metabolism.
 Characteristically, Diabetes may be a long-term disease with variable clinical manifestations and progression.
-Chronic hyperglycaemia, leads to a number of complications – cardiovascular, renal, neurological, and ocular infections.
+Chronic hyperglycemia leads to a number of complications – cardiovascular, renal, neurological, and ocular infections.

 Prevalence and an Upward Trend!

 Diabetes is referred to as an “iceberg” disease.
-Although increase in both the prevalence and incidence of type 2 diabetes has occurred globally, they need been especially dramatic in societies in economic transition, in newly industrialized countries, and in developing countries.
+Although the increase in both the prevalence and incidence of type 2 diabetes has occurred globally, they need to be especially dramatic in societies in economic transition, in newly industrialized countries, and in developing countries.
 The total number of Diabetics worldwide is around 37 million, among which almost 1.2 million people die each year of high blood sugar levels.
 Most diabetic deaths occur in low- and middle-income countries.

 What Makes Diabetes one of the most Feared Conditions?

 Diabetic patients, if undiagnosed or inadequately treated, develop multiple chronic complications resulting in irreversible disability and death.
-Coronary heart condition and stroke are more common in diabetics than within the general population.
+Coronary heart conditions and stroke are more common in diabetics than within the general population.
 Microvascular complications like diabetic renal disease and diabetic retinopathy, and neuropathy are serious health problems resulting in deterioration of the quality of life and premature death.
 In fact, Diabetes is listed among the five most vital determinants of the disorder epidemic in Asia.

 Lower limb amputation is very common in diabetic patients of developed countries; more than half of all non-traumatic lower-limb amputations are due to Diabetes.
-Metabolic disorders in pregnant diabetic women as well as those caused by gestational Diabetes, pose a high health risk to both the mother and foetus.
+Metabolic disorders in pregnant diabetic women as well as those caused by gestational Diabetes, pose a high health risk to both the mother and fetus.